- Written by Dr.Mehmet Demircioglu

 The dermatologist does not need to design the hairline, and the hair transplant surgeon does not need to manage acne alone.
 Each doctor has a role.
 The dermatologist helps judge the skin disease and medication plan.
 The hair transplant surgeon judges donor management, recipient area safety, graft placement, and timing.
 When both sides are clear, the patient is safer.

-The safest decision is to operate only when the scalp is calm, the acne condition is controlled, the medication plan is clear, and the dermatologist and surgeon are not giving conflicting instructions.
+The safest decision is to operate only when the scalp is settled, the acne condition is controlled, the medication plan is clear, and the dermatologist and surgeon are not giving conflicting instructions.
 If those conditions are not met, waiting is usually wiser.

 If you are unsure, it is better to pause and collect the right information than to force a date.
 A hair transplant uses grafts from a limited donor supply.
 Those grafts should be used when the scalp is ready to receive them.
 Waiting for a safer moment is not losing time.
 It is protecting the result.